HEnquist/pycamilladsp-plot/README.md

 This library is installed with `pip`.
 It is recommended to install it in a dedicated environment.
 This can be a [conda environment](https://conda.io/activation) or [virtual python environment](https://docs.python.org/3/library/venv.html).
 The easiest way to install is to let `pip` fetch the needed files directly from github.
-For example, the following command would install version 2.0.0:
+For example, the following command would install version 2.0.0 which is tagged `v2.0.0`:
 ```sh
 pip install git+https://github.com/HEnquist/pycamilladsp-plot.git@v2.0.0
 ```